todvora/todvora.github.io/_posts/2016-03-30-dear-amazon-let-me-fix-that-for-you.md

 I know that company of your size and specialization could have problems to find an employee to fix your [Send to Kindle extension](https://addons.mozilla.org/en-US/firefox/addon/sendtokindle/) for Firefox.
 So I took the burden from you and here is a small wrap-up.

+**Update 14.
+April 2016**: Amazon fixed the extension in version 1.0.2.76 and it should work.
+Details at the end of this article.

 As a new owner of Kindle Paperwhite, I would like to send web articles to my new Kindle.
 But those official extensions are broken.

 Quick search through [the reviews](https://addons.mozilla.org/en-US/firefox/addon/sendtokindle/reviews/) shows this: